CyberMettle/Java-Script-Beautifier/README.md

 # How to use the python script?
 1. Save the Script:<br>
    Save the script to a file named beautify_js.py or anything you want
-2. Run the Script from the Command Line:
+2. Run the Script from the Command Line:<br>
-   To print the beautified code to the terminal: python beautify_js.py path/to/your/input.js
+   To print the beautified code to the terminal:<br>
+   python beautify_js.py path/to/your/input.js<br>
-3. To save the beautified code to an output file: python beautify_js.py path/to/your/input.js path/to/your/output.js
+3. To save the beautified code to an output file:<br>
+   python beautify_js.py path/to/your/input.js path/to/your/output.js